gatsbyjs/gatsby/docs/blog/2019-05-29-intergrating-graphiql-explorer/index.md

   <p>Your browser does not support the video element.</p>
 </video>

-For more information, check out ["How OneGraph onboards users who are new to GraphQL"](https://www.onegraph.com/blog/2019/01/24/How_OneGraph_onboards_users_new_to_GraphQL.html) blog post for more details.
+Check out ["How OneGraph onboards users who are new to GraphQL"](https://www.onegraph.com/blog/2019/01/24/How_OneGraph_onboards_users_new_to_GraphQL.html) blog post for more details.

 ## Advanced usecases